 Vice President Snowden suggested that the Board consider the development of a SEMQ Dissertation Award.
 In addition, she reminded the Board that the current editor of College & University, Jeff von Munkwitz-Smith, will be retiring in at the end of 2015 and that a new editor will have to be identified.

-The Board discussed the relative merits of adding an additional meeting to the 2016 calendar year, They agreed that moving forward, their time needs to be spent more strategically.
+The Board discussed the relative merits of adding an additional meeting to the 2016 calendar year.
+The Board agreed that, moving forward, their time needs to be spent on more strategic issues.

 MOTION 2015.12.11 – It was duly moved and seconded that the Board move into Executive Session.
 APPROVED

 The Board moved into executive session at 2:56 p.m.
-EDT.
+Eastern Standard Time.

+MOTION 2015.12.12 – It was duly moved and seconded that the Board move out of Executive Session.
+APPROVED.

+The Board moved out of Executive Session at 3:28 p.m.
+Eastern Standard Time.

 Adjournment